WebAssembly/more-array-constructors/README.md

-# Custom Page Sizes Proposal for WebAssembly
+# More Array Constructors Proposal for WebAssembly

 This repository is a clone of [`WebAssembly/spec`](https://github.com/WebAssembly/spec/).
 It is meant for